Acquired

 by Christine Nagel

 Chopard Madness is an Eau de Parfum launched in 2001, created by Christine Nagel.
-The fragrance opens with Litchi, Kumquat, and Pink Pepper, settles into a heart of Rose and Hibiscus, and dries down to a base of Cotton Flower, Woody, and Rosewood.
+Madness opens with Kumquat, Pink Pepper, and Litchi, settles into a heart of Hibiscus and Rose, and dries down to a base of Cotton Flower, Woody, and Rosewood.
+Chopard's Madness carries an Acquired verdict, a rose-led wear.

 Chopard's Madness is a true love-it-or-hate-it scent.
 Bold, spicy, and fiercely individual, it defies expectations with a peppery rose that’s far from polite.
 Not for the faint of heart, but utterly captivating for those who dare.